 The Owlet Smart Sock 2 and Snuza Go! are two baby monitors that monitor different things, but they serve the same purpose–safety.
 In my opinion, the Snuza Go! is the better choice.
-Here’s more about why you should use these monitors and what important features and possible issues impacted my decision.
+Here’s more about why you should use these monitors and what important features and possible issues impacted my recommendation.

 Here at ExperiencedMommy.com, we already reviewed the Owlet Smart Sock 2.
 We also compared it to the Baby Vida oxygen monitor.
 Just in case you’re not already familiar with the Owlet Smart Sock, here’s the basics on what it has to offer and any potential issues you might face.

 How It Works